johnkerl/miller/docs/src/manpage.md

                                 recreate missing headers.
        --lazy-quotes            Accepts quotes appearing in unquoted fields, and non-doubled quotes appearing in quoted fields.
+       --no-auto-unsparsify     For CSV/TSV output: if the record keys change from one row to another, emit a blank line and a new header line.
+This is non-compliant with RFC 4180 but it helpful for heterogeneous data.
        --no-implicit-csv-header or --no-implicit-tsv-header
                                 Opposite of `--implicit-csv-header`.
 This is the
                                 default anyway -- the main use is for the flags to